Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Experiments

-We compare our method with recent state-of-the-art (SOTA) UDA methods, including adversarial domain alignment-based methods (AD) like DANN~\cite{ganin2016domain} and PointDAN~\cite{qin2019pointdan}, feature augmentation-based methods (FA) like ISDA~\cite{NIPS2019_9426} and TSA~\cite{li2021transferable}, and self-supervised learning-based methods (SSL) like RS~\cite{sauder2019self}, DefRec+PCM~\cite{achituve2021self}, GAST~\cite{zou2021geometry}, ImplicitPCDA~\cite{shen2022domain}, GLRV~\cite{fan2022self}, MLSP~\cite{liang2022point}, FD~\cite{cardace2023self} and DAS~\cite{wang2023domain}.
+We compare our method with recent state-of-the-art (SOTA) UDA methods, including feature extractor adaptation methods (FEA) like DANN~\cite{ganin2016domain} and PointDAN~\cite{qin2019pointdan}, RS~\cite{sauder2019self}, DefRec+PCM~\cite{achituve2021self}, GAST~\cite{zou2021geometry}, ImplicitPCDA~\cite{shen2022domain}, GLRV~\cite{fan2022self}, MLSP~\cite{liang2022point}, FD~\cite{cardace2023self}, DAS~\cite{wang2023domain}, and classifier adaptation methods (CA) like ISDA~\cite{NIPS2019_9426} and TSA~\cite{li2021transferable}.
 As some methods adopt a pseudo-labeling method (PS) for the model fine-tuning, we report their performance both with and without using PS fine-tuning, corresponding to the lower and upper portions of~\cref{table_PointDA} and~\cref{table_GraspNet}, respectively.
 It is noteworthy that as DAS employed a more sophisticated PS method, which requires more parameters during training or inference, we also report its performance with the traditional PS method, denoted as DAPS.
 In addition, we compare with the supervised learning method directly training the model with only labeled source data for reference (denoted as ``w/o DA''), as well as the Oracle method that trains the model by using labeled target data (denoted as ``Oracle'').

 The results on the PointDA-10 dataset are reported in~\cref{table_PointDA}.
 As can be seen, our method surpasses the current SOTA methods by a large margin under all six adaptation scenarios.
 The average recognition accuracy of our method outperforms the current SOTA method DAS by a notable margin of 2.9\%, while DAS employs a more sophisticated PS method to fine-tune the performance.
-Our advantage over DAS can be further enlarged to 4.9\% or 5.7\% when comparing ours with DAS using the traditional PS (\ie, DAPS) or without PS.
+Our advantage over DAS can be further enlarged to 4.9\% or 5.7\% when comparing ours with DAS using the traditional PS (\ie, DAPS) or without PS, respectively.
 Moreover, our method demonstrates notable superiority over the two feature augmentation-based methods ISDA~\cite{NIPS2019_9426} and TSA~\cite{li2021transferable}, with improvements of 8.7\% over ISDA and 6.5\% over TSA.
-This verifies the effectiveness of our progressive target-styled feature augmentation strategy.
+This verifies the effectiveness of our progressive classifier and feature extractor adaptation strategy.